Last Updated on

 It’s no surprise that they would come out with a subscription box of their own, sharing the best in beauty with their subscribers on a whole new level.

-The Allure beauty box, for $15 per month, includes six deluxe samples of beauty products and tools from major brands and hot newcomers alike.
-While the majority of products tend to be makeup, they also include a variety of other samples such as perfumes, skincare, body care, and hair care.
+The Allure beauty box, for $15 per month, includes six deluxe beauty samples of beauty products and tools from major brands and hot newcomers alike.
+While the majority of products tend to be makeup, they also include a variety of other samples such as perfumes, skincare, body care, and hair products for both beauty and hair care.

 They also throw in a mini catalog containing reviews of the products, the reason each was included, and tips for how to use them.
 While each box contains a mix of brands, the majority of the samples are from well-known, higher-end beauty companies.